-The primary subclass 457 or 482 visa applicant accepts responsibility for paying the fee for all dependent children listed on the visa application who attend government schools in South Australia.
+The primary subclass 457 or 482 visa applicant accepts responsibility for paying the fee for all dependent children listed on the visa application who attend government schools in South Australia subject to the fee.

 The primary applicant can nominate their employer to pay the student contribution fee on their behalf.